ARWL2016/nightlife/README.md

 Bugs:
 - stars not displaying

 Add to Diary Feature
-- diary feature will operate on details page
-- data needed: user display name and token; date and time of event; all properties of location used in the UI
-- UI needs: a simple date and time picker + button 'Add to Diary'
 - VALIDATION: time and date set for future; disable button when clicked; show loader till confimation received
-- CTRL: a datetime object; an add to diary method: POST user + location + datetime; an added to diary BOOL
+- an added to diary BOOL
-- SVC: helper: a method to trim the location object and return only needed values
 - SVC: diary: an add to diary method - return confirmation or error
 - SVR: diary route
 - MDL: location: {all display properties, EVENT}